 “But wouldn’t that mean that the people on top just get all the cool stuff, and everyone else gets cheap crap?”
 Jessica paused for a moment.
 “Well that happens with money too.”

 Rodney looked a little cockeyed at her before continuing.
 “Everyone gets to improve their ranking.
 It is recalculated every day.
 The work adds up per year so you get a re-set, the education and contributions are lifetime.
-To prevent the same people from getting everything, each person has a limit to how many things they can get this way.”
+To prevent the same people from getting everything, each person has a limit to how many things they can get this way each year, and overall.”

 Jessica thought for a minute, “So if you haven’t been working much and something comes up that you really want?”